 These wall-mounted sculptures are made of melted plastic.

-Here are several digital mock-ups of projects and proposals.
+Digital mock-ups of projects and proposals.

-Here are a few older drawings and fun sculptures
+A few older drawings and fun sculptures